Work Release Policy and Qualifying Criteria

 3. Past work history – Lack of prior legal employment will be cited as a negative factor.
 If you have no tax/work history or have been working in an “under the table” manner, you will not be recommended for work release, even if current employment is legitimate.

 4. Legitimacy of employment offer – The employer will need to be informed of the individual’s placement on work release and agree to work with the prison in notification of any factors as needed.
 As a payroll employer, payroll and insurance information may need to be given to YCP.
 All employers have the right to deny an individual’s work release status.
 In addition, the prison will not recommend someone becoming either the first employee or the first payroll employee of a business.

 5. Dependable transportation to and from work - A work release inmate may drive himself or herself to and from employment if they provide staff with proof of current license, insurance, and registration.
 There is a 2-mile walking distance limit for individuals to walk to and from work.
 A pedal bike may be used up to 5 miles from YCP, but the individual would need major medical insurance along with all safety equipment.
-The following means of transportation are not allowed at this time (1) York area taxi service due to unreliability of service, and (2) Rabbit Transit bus service because of limited direct routes.
+The following means of transportation are not allowed at this time (1) York area taxi service due to unreliability of service.

 6. Current and past behavioral adjustment at YCP – Past disciplinary reports and any past failure to complete the Work Release Program will be cited in future applications.